Services Offered at Companion Animal Dentistry:

 If a tooth has significant structural loss as in a dissolved or resorbed root, the extraction may have a better prognosis for healing and health than root canal therapy.

 Another reason for extraction may be severely worn teeth with pulp and nerve exposed.
 The open canal contains a blood supply and nerve.
 These open pulp canals will lead to infection.

 Just like people, veterinary patients can be affected by cancer.
 Some cancers are best treated with surgery, while others respond to surgery coupled with radiation therapy or chemotherapy.
-Due to the subtle differences between and specific to oral diseases, our doctors collaborate with the Center for Comparative Oral and Maxillofacial Pathology at the University of Wisconsin to get a quick and accurate diagnosis.
+Due to the subtle differences between and specific to oral diseases, our doctors collaborate with leading oral pathologists to get a quick and accurate diagnosis.

 We use a multimodal approach to pain control to make your pet as comfortable as possible with any oral surgery procedure.
 This can be as simple as oral pain medication to overnight hospitalization for pain management at our Mission office.
 Our doctors take pride in communicating with you and your primary care veterinarian about your pet’s health status.
 Feel free to contact us if you have any questions regarding your pet’s oral health.

 We are happy your primary care veterinarian referred you and your pet to Companion Animal Dentistry to have our doctors perform oral surgery on your pet, because we believe that gives you the best chance to make a dramatic difference for your pet.
 The surgeries can be involved, but also very rewarding.
 We can help alleviate a lifetime of pain, chronic nasal infections, and even make them free of cancer.

 Orthodontics in pets is not intended to create a “Hollywood” smile, but rather prevent painful diseases and preserve teeth to allow for a comfortable, pain free bite.